Amazinggracee/Portfolio1/README.md

 - [ ] I understood how to parse a Figma design to create a UI.
 - [ ]We used media queries in our CSS file to make my desktop version look like the template I selected (Desktop:        >=768px).
 - [ ] In order to lay out the elements on the page I used use Grid and Flexbox.
-- [ ]I did not  implement any functionality that requires JavaScript.
 - [ ] I replicated the design as much as possible (e.g., font, colors, images, text, margins) using the info from the Figma templates.
+- [ ]I implemented functionality that requires JavaScript.
-- [ ] Understand the usefulness of transitions and animations.
+- [ ] I the usefulness of transitions and animations.

 # 🛠 Built With <a name="built-with">Technologies</a>